-• The superstores_demo database illustrates an object-relational schema.
+- The stores_demo database illustrates a relational schema with information about a fictitious wholesale sporting-goods distributor.
+Many examples in IBM Informix manuals are based on the stores_demo database. - The superstores_demo database illustrates an object-relational schema.
 The superstores_demo database contains examples of extended data types, type and table inheritance, and user-defined routines.